YvesleCurseur/ai-tvt-news/README.md

 5. Run `npm start` to start the client application.

 # Some additional informations
-- The project work with a credentials.json file that you can get from the Google Cloud Console for the YouTube API Key.
+- The project work with a credentials.json file that you can get from the Google Cloud Console for the YouTube service.
 Example in ```server/core/credentials.json```.
 - Another way will be to download the audio and extract the transcript using the Google Speech-to-Text API, but sometimes audio files can contains noise and the transcript can be wrong.
 So i prefere wait and trust the YouTube API with that.
 - Create a issue if you have any problem with the project.